 Table of Contents

 The Select Board on Nov.
-17 voted to keep a single property tax rate for fiscal 2026, holding the line on Winchester’s long-standing practice of taxing homes and businesses at the same rate.
+17 voted to keep a single property tax rate for fiscal 2026, continuing Winchester’s long-standing practice of taxing homes and businesses at the same rate.

 According to the town’s tax classification memo, the overall FY26 rate will be $10.56 per $1,000, with Chapter 110 adding another 52 cents to the residential rate, bringing it to $11.08 per $1,000, subject to a small adjustment by the Department of Revenue.

-The hearing took up half the meeting, with members of the Board of Assessors explaining why a split rate would provide only minimal relief for homeowners while substantially increasing commercial tax bills.
+The hearing took up half the meeting, with Director of Assessment Dan McGurl walking the board through the math and explaining why a split rate would provide only minimal relief for homeowners while substantially increasing commercial tax bills.

-“We have such a small commercial group here in town, if you will,” McGregor said.
-“It doesn’t seem really, I’d say it’s not fair, but doesn’t seem quite right.
+“We have such a small commercial group here in town, if you will,” McGurl said.
+“It doesn’t seem really—I’d say it’s not fair, but doesn’t seem quite right.
 We don’t get much of a savings.”

-“If you’re really serious about it, we could talk about that and see what we have to do to promote it, have people apply,” he said.
+“If you’re really serious about it, we could talk about that and see what we have to do to promote it,” he said.
 “You have to vote it at this hearing.
-You have to vote to see.
 You can’t vote at any other time.”

-Board members also asked how an override or other tax change might be phased into quarterly bills.
+Members also asked how a future override or other tax change might be phased into quarterly bills.
+McGurl said he typically spreads increases across the year so residents are not hit with a sharp spike.

-After discussion, the Select Board voted to “establish a residential factor of one” and “take no action on the residential exemption, senior exemption, or the open space discount.”
+After brief discussion, the Select Board voted to “establish a residential factor of one” and “take no action on the residential exemption, senior exemption or the open space discount.”

-Members also raised concerns about implementing the low-income senior exemption from the Community Preservation Act surcharge, which Town Meeting adopted in 2024.
-They noted residents have reported difficulty finding application materials.
+Members also raised concerns about implementing the low-income senior exemption from the Community Preservation Act surcharge, noting residents have reported difficulty finding application materials.

 Everett Avenue culvert inquiry